bosagora/docs-bosagora-io/docs/13-flash-layer.md

 + Payments are almost instantaneous.
 No waiting time for block confirmations.
 + Scales to millions of users, and near infinite transactions/second

-The idea of payment channels lead to the Bosagora Flash Layer.
+The idea of payment channels lead to the Bosagora *Flash Layer*.

 ## Flash Layer